 Why I am totally addicted to The Traitors, some of the best telly of the year

+Why I am totally addicted to The Traitors, some of the best TV of the year

 Comedy gold and no nastiness?
 The Beeb’s new game show is just my kind of reality TV, writes Jessie Thompson

-The Beeb’s new game show, essentially a televised 12-part game of Wink Wink Murder, has been something of a sleeper hit, but those in the know agree that it’s delivered some of the best telly of the year.
+The Beeb’s new game show will conclude tonight with a dramatic final.
+The Traitors, essentially a televised 12-part game of Wink Wink Murder, has been something of a sleeper hit, but those in the know agree that it’s delivered some of the best telly of the year.
 Fronted by Claudia Winkleman wearing knitwear so snug it increasingly looks like it might smother her entire face, it puts a group of strangers in a castle and divides them into “faithfuls” and “traitors”.
 No one knows who the traitors are; each night the motley crew collectively vote to “banish” the person they are suspicious of, before the traitors regroup at night to “murder” one of the gang.
 They play silly escape-room-type games in between, building a prize of pot of money for the eventual winner.
-So far the faithfuls have had a ‘mare, managing to root out only one of the three traitors.
+So far the faithfuls have had a ‘mare, unwittingly turning on one another time and time again.

 That’s partly because they’re preoccupied with people’s personalities instead of looking for possible game plans.
-But it’s also because winning the show seems a task that traitor and MVP Amanda was born to do.
-She’s pulled the wool decisively over everyone’s eyes by playing the role of Sweet Maternal Welsh Lady, before disappearing in a velvety cloak to plot her next move.
+Breakout star and now fallen traitor Amanda pulled the wool decisively over everyone’s eyes by playing the role of Sweet Maternal Welsh Lady, before disappearing in a velvety cloak to plot her next move, enabling her to fly under the radar for weeks.
 I hope someone is etching her name into a Bafta as we speak.
-Meanwhile, her co-conspirator Wilfred, palpably nervous about being discovered, is manically chatting about possible suspects like he’s done a gram of coke at a house party at 3am.
-The final this week looks set to be explosive, with Wilfred seeming to believe he can win this thing alone, ready to throw Amanda under the bus.
-But when the pair had to sacrifice their fallen traitor buddy Alyssa to throw faithfuls off Wilfred’s scent, Amanda gave him a warning that stands out as one of the best moments of the series.
+Meanwhile, her co-conspirator Wilfred, palpably nervous about being discovered, has been manically chatting about possible suspects like he’s done a gram of coke at a house party at 3am.
+The final should be explosive, with Wilfred, having thrown Amanda under the bus, seeming to believe he can win this thing alone.
+When the pair had to sacrifice their fallen traitor buddy Alyssa to throw faithfuls off Wilfred’s scent, Amanda gave him a warning that stands out as one of the best moments of the series.
 “Wilfred, can I just tell you something?
 What is on the flag of Wales?” she asked him.
 “A dragon…” he replied meekly. “”You throw me under the bus,” she said, in a voice that made the blood run cold, “that is what I will be.”
+In the end, she took her betrayal in remarkably cheery spirits.

 The Traitors is addictive because it’s fascinating to see how people behave under pressure, forced to make brutal decisions, and how easily (or not) they can lie.
 But it’s also a great show because, although it’s about deception, it’s never actually nasty.
 Unlike many a reality TV show that trades on exploitation and vulnerability, everyone’s behaviour is confined to the rules of the game, easy to understand – and sometimes even possible to admire.
 We actually don’t know very much about who the contestants really are – although when septuagenarian Andrea spoke movingly about wanting to challenge herself after becoming a widow, it made it impossible not to root for her.